 \subsection{Adversarial Learning}

-Adversarial learning \cite{adv_learning} has emerged as a powerful technique for data augmentation in recommendation systems, improving the models robustness and generalization.
+Adversarial learning \cite{adv_learning} has emerged as a powerful technique for data augmentation in recommendation systems, improving the model robustness and generalization.
 By leveraging generative adversarial networks (GANs) \cite{wang2017irgan} or adversarial training \cite{adv_rec1, adv_rec2}, these methods synthesize high-quality user-item interactions or perturb existing data to enhance model robustness.
-For instance, IRGAN \cite{wang2017irgan} employs a minimax game between a generator (sampling hard negative items) and a discriminator (distinguishing real vs. synthetic interactions) to improve ranking performance.
+For instance, IRGAN \cite{wang2017irgan} employs a minimax game between a generator (sampling hard negative items) and a discriminator (distinguishing real from synthetic interactions) to improve ranking performance.
 Similarly, AdvIR \cite{advir} introduces adversarial perturbations to embedding spaces, forcing the model to learn more generalizable representations.
 These methods demonstrate that adversarial learning can not only augment training data but also enhance models' robustness.
-Our method is designed to add noise by adversarial learning, which can enhance the denoising models (rerankers)' effectiveness in denosing the pre-ranking scores to align with user feedback.
+Our method is designed to add noise by adversarial learning, which can enhance the reranker's effectiveness in denoising the pre-ranking scores to align with user feedback.